sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **bids-matlab-tools plugin:** Version 8 has been released.
 Now handles behavioral data and many small improvements.
 - **ROIconnect plugin:** Improved compatibility.
 This plugin has been released, although the documentation is not complete.
 - <font color=red><b>ICLabel plugin:</b> The ICLabel version (1.5) released with this version has a bug.
 Make sure to upgrade to version 1.6 of the plugin</font>
+- Use this [Github link](https://github.com/sccn/eeglab/compare/2023.1..2024.0) to see all changes compared to the previous EEGLAB version.

 ## EEGLAB version 2023.1

 - Issue date: August 23rd 2023; GIT tag: 2023.1